tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 **A paper cup cannot hold acid, Pappy.
 The vessel must be suitable for the inhabitant.**

-**You saw what this bastardization wrought.
-Instead of fulfilling a rite, it warped the victim.
+**You saw what this bastardization wrought.**

+**Instead of fulfilling a rite, it warped the victim.
 The failed alignment creates a monster, fueled by pain, possessing powers it shouldn’t, a toxic phantom invariably ripping it apart.**

-**Though we witnessed this cruel charade, We chose not to intervene.
+**Though We witnessed this cruel charade, We chose not to intervene.
 You may think this callous, vicious even.**

 **These trespassers posed no threat to The Before, and as for you and your cohorts…we do not partake in justice or concern ourselves with it.**